Saikat04/Huffman-Coding-Implementation/README.md

-# Huffman-Coding-Implementation
- Here’s a concise description you can use during the repository creation on GitHub:  A Java implementation of Huffman Compression and Decompression algorithms for efficient file size reduction.
-This project demonstrates how to compress and decompress files using Huffman Coding, a lossless data compression technique.
+Huffman Compression and Decompression in Java
+This project implements the Huffman Compression algorithm in Java to efficiently compress and decompress files.
+The Huffman Coding technique is used to assign variable-length codes to input characters based on their frequency, achieving optimal file compression.

+Features:
+File Compression: Compresses any input file by encoding its contents using the Huffman Coding algorithm.
+File Decompression: Restores the original file from the compressed data.
+Efficient Storage: Reduces file size by assigning shorter codes to more frequent bytes.